Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTERPRETABILITY AND ROBUSTNESS

 \subsection{Impact of Leapfrog-hyperparameters and model complexity}

-We first discuss the effect of Leapfrog-hyperparameters $L$ (number of Leapfrog steps) and $T = L \times dt$ (integration time) on the optimization, but also the impact of the model complexity.
-The latter is governed by the total number of neurons in the model, this number being an increasing function of $H$, the number of neurons per hidden layer in each MLP of the model.
-If the model is complex enough, we expect it to learn how to adjust to the number of Leapfrog steps and choice of integration time.
-If not, we expect the model to perform better by increasing the number of computations, i.e. increasing $L$.
-As $L$ increases, we do not expect to see any difference as the number of computations becomes sufficient to solve the problem.
+Let us discuss the effect of Leapfrog-hyperparameters $L$ (number of Leapfrog steps) and $T = L \times \delta t$ (integration time) on the optimization, but also the impact of the model complexity.
+The latter is governed by the total number of neurons in the model, this number being an increasing function of $N$, the number of neurons per hidden layer in each MLP of the model.
+If the model is complex enough, we expect to learn how to adjust to the number of Leapfrog steps and choice of integration time.
+If not, the model may have better performance by increasing the number of steps, i.e. increasing $L$.

-We tested both fixed-kinetic and MLP-kinetic NHF with various choices of $L$, $T$ and $H$.
-We use a soft-uniform prior $\propto s(x+3)s(-x+3)$, where $s$ is the sigmoid function.
-The corresponding loss decays are illustrated in Figure \ref{fig:comparisonLossesHTL} and additional details can be found in Appendix~\ref{sec:detail_plot}.
+We tested both FK-NHF and MLPK-NHF with various choices of $L$, $T$ and $N$ and a soft-uniform prior $\propto~s(x+3)s(-x+3)$, where $s$ is the sigmoid function.
+The corresponding loss decays are illustrated in Figure \ref{fig:comparisonLossesHTL} and additional details can be found in Appendix~\ref{subsec:addRobustness}.

-Firstly, the fixed-kinetic NHF model is shown to be more robust than the MLP-kinetic one to the choices of $L$ and $T$, at fixed $H$, as discrepancy in the loss decay more clearly appears only with $H=8$.
-Then, regarding the tuning of the Leapfrog scheme, at fixed-integration time, models with $L=1$ always reach higher final value of the loss, this effect being less visible with the fixed-kinetic model.
-Increasing the number of leapfrog steps leads to better final performance of the model even if this effect disappears once the number of Leapfrog steps gets sufficient and no further expressivity can be achieved.
-Finally, as for the effect of integration time $T$, it barely appears for the fixed-kinetic model, showing that the latter efficiently adjusts to this parameter.
-As for the MLP-kinetic model, the effect of the integration time is clearer, but mostly at $H=8$, where performance improves for $T=1,10$ compared to $T=0.1$.
-Overall, as the number of parameters in the model is increasing ($H=32$ or $128$), the impact of the choice of the integration time is very limited.
+First, FK-NHF is more robust than the MLPK one to the choices of $L$ and $T$, at fixed $N$, as discrepancy in the loss decay more clearly appears especially with $N=8$.
+Then, regarding the tuning of the Leapfrog scheme, at fixed-integration time, models with $L=1$ always reach higher final value of the loss, this effect being less visible with FK-NHF.
+Increasing the number of leapfrog steps leads to better final performance even if the effect disappears once the number of Leapfrog steps gets sufficient and no further expressivity can be achieved.
+Finally, as for the effect of integration time $T$, it barely appears for FK-NHF, showing that the latter efficiently adjusts to this parameter.
+As for the MLPK-NHF, the effect of the integration time is clearer, but mostly at $N=8$, where performance improves for $T=1,10$ compared to $T=0.1$.
+Overall, as the number of parameters in the model increases, the impact of the integration time becomes limited.